10 things to know about the Galleon's Passage

 He said historically, the sea route between Trinidad and Tobago was called the Galleon’s Passage, as shown on old maps of the area.

-8. When will it arrive?
+8. When will it begin service?

 9. From Toco to Tobago?